xghan99/csb-rn409/user-guide.md

 Figure 30: Expenses with the Category “Food & Drink” is displayed

 #### 6c.
 Filtering Income only
-Apply the expense filter by clicking on the “Expense” toggle button (Figure 31).
+Apply the income filter by clicking on the “Income” toggle button (Figure 31).
 This will display all income only.
 ![](public/user-guide-pictures/figure31.png)\
 Figure 31: Click on the “Income” toggle button and only income will be displayed